cloudfoundry/diego-design-notes/README.md

 - A **Long-Running Process** (LRP) may have multiple instances.
 Diego is told of the *desired LRPs*.
 Each desired LRP may desire multiple instances, which Diego represents as *actual LRPs*.
 Diego attempts to keep the correct number of instances running in the face of network failures and crashes.

 Clients submit, update, and retrieve Tasks and LRPs to the [BBS](https://github.com/cloudfoundry-incubator/runtime-schema) (Bulletin Board System) via an RPC-style API over HTTP.
-The [Receptor](https://github.com/cloudfoundry-incubator/receptor) also provides a more developer-friendly, [RESTful, JSON-encoded API](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/README.md) adapter for the BBS API.
 Diego's [Auctioneer](https://github.com/cloudfoundry-incubator/auctioneer) optimally distributes Tasks and LRPs to the cluster of Diego Cells via an [Auction](https://github.com/cloudfoundry-incubator/auction) that queries and then sends work to the Cell [Rep](https://github.com/cloudfoundry-incubator/rep)s.
 Once the auction assigns a Task or LRP to a Cell, the [Executor](https://github.com/cloudfoundry-incubator/executor) creates a [Garden](https://github.com/cloudfoundry-incubator/garden) container and executes the work encoded in the Task/LRP.
 This work is encoded as a generic, platform-independent recipe of composable [actions](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/actions.md).

 The BBS also provides a real-time representation of the state of the Diego cluster (including all desired LRPs, running LRP instances, and in-flight Tasks).
 The [Converger](https://github.com/cloudfoundry-incubator/converger) periodically analyzes snapshots of this representation and corrects discrepancies, ensuring that Diego is eventually consistent.